November 14th, 2017 (Ulaanbaatar, Mongolia) - The Joy of Knock-Off Chinese Toys

 July 26th, 2017 (Ulaanbaatar, Mongolia) - Culture Quirks and Having It Too Easy

-store scooter carts.
+scooter carts.
 My wife's nephew had a puzzled look on his face, and it was only then I realized he's probably never seen a mobility scooter before.
-That then made me realize I've
+That then made me realize I've never seen mobility

 It reinforces my conviction that Americans in general are getting way too soft.
 Here I see hunched-over little old ladies with canes walking down the roads and in the stores, going slow but still powering through life.
 There's a guy living in this area with amputated legs who routinely moves his wheelchair all the way up our steep road and across unpaved, hilly ground just to collect the plastic bottles from the apartment complex's trash so he can earn a little cash.
 Talk about grit.